gogins/csound-vst3-opcodes/README.md

 Program changes are now working, at least for the sample plugins in the VST3 SDK.

+Loading presets has been implemented using the `vst3initpreset` opcode.

 There was a bug in that the VST3 plugin busses were not being properly activated, causing some VST3 plugins not to process audio.
 This has been fixed.